IvanDuarte1501199/Watch-Guru/README.md

 - `npm run preview`: Preview the optimized build.
 - `npm run lint`: Run lint checks and fix code issues.

+## Environment Variables

+To run this project, you will need to add the following environment variables to your `.env` file:

+- `VITE_TMDB_API_KEY`: This is your API key from The Movie Database (TMDb).
+You can obtain it by creating an account on [TMDb](https://www.themoviedb.org/) and generating an API key in the developer section.
+- `VITE_TMDB_BASE_URL`: "VITE_TMDB_BASE_URL=https://api.themoviedb.org/3" This is the base URL for The Movie Database API.

 ## Project Structure

 ```bash